diendev03/drilly/README.md

-# 💸 Drillance – Track Your Growth, Own Your Life
+# 💸 Drilly – Track Your Growth, Own Your Life

-**Drillance** is a personal finance and fitness tracking app designed to help you build discipline, balance, and long-term success.
+**Drilly** is a personal finance and fitness tracking app designed to help you build discipline, balance, and long-term success.

 > 🧠 *"Discipline is freedom"* – Small consistent actions today lead to greatness tomorrow.